-Directions:
+Directions

-- 1. If you are working with a group, use chart paper to record your team's work during the following steps.
-If you are working individually, record your answers in the Data Analysis Record 3 on page 46. - 2.
-Write the focusing question that you have selected to investigate on Data Analysis Record 3 if you have not already done so. - 3.
-Make objective, factual observations about what the data in the District Reports you generated say.
-Record the observations on Data Analysis Record 3. - 4.
+1. If you are working with groups, use chart paper to record your team's work during the following steps.
+If you were working individually, record your answers in the data Analysis Record on page 32.

+- 2. Write the focusing question that you have selected to investigate on Data Analysis Record 2 if you have not already done so. - 3.
+Make objective, factual observations about what the data in the District Reports you generated.
+Record the observations on Data Analysis Record 2. - 4.
 Brainstorm inferences based on your observations and record them on the Data Analysis Record. - 5.
-If working with a group, write the title-clarifying questions-at the top of a new sheet of chart paper.
+If working with a group, write the title-clarifying questions-at the top of the new sheet of chart paper.
 Each team member should write one or more clarifying questions that stem from the inferences on a "sticky note" (one question per note).
 Place the sticky notes on the chart paper.
 Record your own questions on Data Analysis Record 3 if working individually. - 6.
 Review the questions, then group similar questions together.
 Develop a title for each group such as: questions about growth, questions about achievement, questions about relationships among variables, etc. - 7.
 Reach consensus on the clarifying questions that seem most appropriate to move the inquiry further. - 8.
 For each clarifying question, identify additional data that need to be collected to address the question.
 Record the data elements on Data Analysis Record 3. - 9.
-Use the District Reports to access the additional data that you need to answer the clarifying questions. - 10.
+Use the District Reports to access the additional data you need to answer the clarifying questions. - 10.
 Repeat the Data Analysis Model as appropriate until you feel you have sufficient evidence to support a tentative conclusion.
-Record the conclusion on the Data Analysis Record form.
+Record the conclusion on the Data Analysis Record 3 form.

-Data Analysis Record 3
+Data Analysis Record 3 Issue: Question(s): Observations: Inferences: Clarifying questions:

-lssue:

-Question(s):

-Observations: Inferences:

-Clarifying Questions: Additional Data Needed:

-Tentative Conclusions or Additional Clarifying Questions:
+Additional data needed: Tentative conclusions or additional clarifying questions: